Fashion as an economic engine: process and product innovation, commercial strategies, consumer behavior

 Fondazione Istituto Internazionale di Storia Economica “F. Datini”

 Via ser Lapo Mazzei 37, I 59100 Prato, ITALY

 The Fondazione Datini will award for the Prato conference up to 10 Travel Bursaries to cover travel costs for the conference to the maximum of 250 euros per grant for selected postgraduate doctoral students and postdoctoral scholars who do not hold a full-time academic position.
-Applicants must send the travel bursaries form to the Fondazione Datini with their paper by 31 March 2018.
+Applicants must send the travel bursaries form to the Fondazione Datini with their paper by 30 April 2020.
 The grant will be paid during the conference on the presentation of travel receipts.